Upper School academics

 They utilize project-based learning, Socratic seminars, and Harkness Tables to ensure students are ready for the advanced-level thinking expected in college.

 We recognize the latest studies that show that AP courses are burdensome to students’ time and are no longer the best way to prepare for a college career.
-That is why The Foundry offers its students the opportunity to take dual enrollment classes at Clayton State University.
+That is why Foundry Academy offers its students the opportunity to take dual enrollment classes at Clayton State University.

 Dual enrollment holds the same weight for college admission as AP, is open to any student who has the minimum GPA and SAT score, and the HOPE Grant is available to pay for the courses.